List of Alex Rider characters: Tom Turner

-Tom Turner (named Glen Carver in the US version of Skeleton Key) is a minor protagonist in Skeleton Key.
+Tom Turner (named Glen Carver in older US versions of Skeleton Key) is a minor protagonist in Skeleton Key.
 Like Belinda Troy, he is a CIA agent, sent to Cuba with Troy and Alex, to investigate General Alexei Sarov.
 Turner and Troy object to Alex being sent with them.
 They often ignore his opinions and treat him as a hindrance, even after Alex saves Turner from The Salesman.
 He reveals nothing about his personal life, other than he is a former Marine, and dreams of dying for his country.
 He and Troy are killed when trying to infiltrate Sarov's headquarters through the "Devil's Chimney", a hidden underwater tunnel.
 They are killed by the traps which are disguised as stalactites.
 Turner is described as "about forty, a handsome man, with fair, close-cropped hair, blue eyes and a face that managed to be both tough and boyish".
-He is also mentioned as Tom Turner in the US of Ark Angel.
+He is also mentioned (as Tom Turner) in the US versions of Ark Angel.